-Animated by the enduring question, “What does health mean?” the Health & Inequality Constellation invites students from a variety of disciplines—from the biological and social sciences to the humanities and the arts—to investigate how meanings of health circulate broadly through cultures, to help construct these meanings in creative ways, and to understand how these meanings impact people differently in different social positions, at different times, and in different locations.
-Ultimately, students will leave this Constellation with an understanding of what health means—as opposed to what it is—and why different meanings matter.
-Students will be introduced to textual analysis and other interpretive methods (such as rhetorical criticism), qualitative methods (such as interviewing or ethnography), and historical methods.
+This question animates Prof. Johnson’s Communication Arts 317: Rhetoric and Health class, the heart of the Health & Inequality Constellation.
+Students in this class investigate how meanings of health circulate broadly through cultures, help construct these meanings in creative ways, and to understand how these meanings impact people differently in different social positions, at different times, and in different locations.
+Ultimately, students will learn what health means—as opposed to what it is—and why this difference matters.

 COMMUNICATION ARTS 317: Rhetoric & Health